weaveworks/gitopssets-controller/docs/README.md

 ## Notifications

-Events are enabled which will trigger kubernetes events when successfull reconciliation occurs with a `Normal` event or when reconciliation fails with an `Error` event.
+Events are enabled which will trigger Kubernetes events when successful reconciliation occurs with a `Normal` event or when reconciliation fails with an `Error` event.
 Fluxcd's [Events](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/events) package is used including the `EventRecorder` to record these events.

-To configure recieving the recorded events on a specific host, this can be provided via the `--events-addr` flag in `RUN_ARGS` when starting the controller.
+To configure receiving the recorded events on a specific host, this can be provided via the `--events-addr` flag in `RUN_ARGS` when starting the controller.
 This can be any HTTP endpoint.

 See [fluxcd event](https://github.com/fluxcd/pkg/blob/main/apis/event/v1beta1/event.go) for the struct of the event created.